us0p/interview_preparation/databases/concepts/sharding.md

-Data Partitioning
+## Data Partitioning
 Data partitioning is a technique to break up a database into many smaller parts.
 It is the process of splitting up a database or a table across multiple machines to improve the manageability, performance, and availability of a database.

-Popular partitioning methods:
+Popular partitioning methods
 - Horizontal partitioning (sharding): In this strategy, we split the table data horizontally (in different machines) based on the range of values defined by the partition key.
 It's also referred as database sharding.